modular-magician/terraform-provider-google-beta/website/docs/r/data_loss_prevention_job_trigger.html.markdown

 * `start_time` -
   (Optional)
   Exclude files or rows older than this value.
+If unset, no lower time limit is applied.

 * `end_time` -
   (Optional)
   Exclude files or rows newer than this value.
-If set to zero, no upper time limit is applied.
+If unset, no upper time limit is applied.

 * `enable_auto_population_of_timespan_config` -
   (Optional)